-Illumina has partnered with IDT to create a unique set of dual indices (sets of 24 and 96) which can help reduce "index hopping" for TruSeq RNA and DNA library prep workflows.
+Illumina has partnered with IDT to create a unique set of dual indices (sets of 24, 96, or 384) which can help reduce "index hopping" for TruSeq RNA and DNA library prep workflows.

 In the meantime, until we can provide further information, we recommend to avoid multiplexing samples together when index switching from one sample to another at a level of up to 2% could cause a biologically misleading false positive result.
 If you are uncertain about your multiplexing design please consult with the CGRB staff.

 Please be advised that we have observed cases in which the Illumina HiSeq and MiSeq platforms have incorrectly assigned an index (“barcode”) to a sequence from an adjacent cluster on the flow cell.
 This “sample bleeding” results in sequences (including PhiX clusters that have no index read) that are mis-binned into the incorrect FASTQ file during the demultiplexing step.
 Sample bleeding occurs due to characteristics of the Illumina hardware/software and is not related to biological cross-contamination.
 Anecdotally, sample bleeding has been observed to occur in less than 0.1% of sequences using single indexes and in less than 0.001% of sequences using dual indices.